goelsonali/PythonCodeChallenge/README.md

 **Day26**   : Create a program that uses a lambda function to square each element of a list.
 **Day27**   : Create a program that sorts a list of strings alphabetically.
 **Day28**   : Create a program that removes the nth element from a list.
+**Day29**   : Create a function that generates a random number between a given range.